 With a Dependent Care FSA, you save by making pretax paycheck contributions to a tax-free FSA.
 This reduces your taxable income, so you pay no income taxes on FSA expenses.
 On top of that, Lam matches 15% of your contributions, which means you have even more to spend on eligible adult and child care services.

 - Note the contribution limit.
-In 2019, you can contribute up to $5,000 a year if you’re single or married and filing a joint tax return, or $2,500 if you’re married and filing separate tax returns.
+You can contribute up to $5,000 a year if you’re single or married and filing a joint tax return, or $2,500 if you’re married and filing separate tax returns.

 - Deposits are automatic.
 Contributions are deducted on a pretax basis from your paycheck and deposited automatically into your FSA.